 2. Type of credit card

-Your APR will also depend on the kind of credit card you’re taking out.
+Your APR will also depend on the type of credit card you’re taking out.
 Rewards cards, for instance, will likely have higher APRs than standard cards without rewards.
 Meanwhile, cards that are specifically low rate credit cards not surprisingly have lower rates than most other cards.

 3. The unique benefits of a credit card itself